code-energy/teamspector/README.md

 Teamspector is a complex networks framework for experimenting with collaborative data.
 Currently it includes:

-- An IMDb data extraction tool,
+- An IMDb data extraction and pre-processing tools,
-- IMDb data pre-processing scripts,
-- An EDA notebook for IMDb data,
+- An EDA notebook for exploring IMDb data,
 - Scripts to build a social network from IMDb data, and to extract each movie's social and success metrics.

 # Getting Started
-You need MongoDB and Python dependencies installed before getting started.
-For specific instructions to install these dependencies, see `INSTALL.md`.
-If you're interested in contributing pull requests, see `CONTRIBUTING.md`.

-Download the IMDb data sources and extract it to a local MongoDB collection:

-    $ cd extract-imdbws
+Teamspector needs MongoDB, and should be installed in its own virtual environment.
+For installation instructions, see `INSTALL.md`.
+After installing Teamspector, download the IMDb data sources, extract the data to a local MongoDB collection, run the pre-processing rules, and start the experiment:

-    $ mkdir datasets.imdbws.com
+    $ download-imdbws
-    $ wget -q -P datasets.imdbws.com -i files.txt
-    $ gunzip datasets.imdbws.com/*.gz
+    $ extract-imdbws
-    $ for f in *.py; do python "$f"; done

-Then, pre-process the data:

-    $ cd ../pre-processing
+    $ preprocess-imdbws
-    $ for f in *.py; do python "$f"; done

-Afterwards, you can run the experiment:

-    $ python build_network.py
+    $ experiment-imdbws

 # Dataset
 The IMDb dataset is provided by Amazon: <https://www.imdb.com/interfaces/>.